-Task 8: Habitat Restoration Oversight and Implementation of Monitoring Plan (Phase 3)
+Task 9: Habitat Restoration Oversight and Implementation of Monitoring Plan (Phase 4)

-A consultant will be hired initially to complete only Phase 1 and 2.
-The County may, but will not be obligated to, extend the consultant agreement to include Phase 3.
-The County reserves the right to pursue the process of hiring a different consultant for Phases 3 at its discretion.
-The scopes and fees will be reviewed and renegotiated, as needed, at the time consideration is given to adding the next phases of work to the consultant's contract.
+A consultant will be hired initially to complete the General Requirements, Phase I Archaeological Survey & Architectural History Reconnaissance, Hydrology Assessment, and Phase 1, 2, & 3 of the Habitat Restoration Plan only.
+The County may, but will not be obligated to, extend the consultant agreement to include Phase 4.
+The County reserves the right to pursue the process of hiring a different consultant for

+Phase 4 at its discretion.
+The scopes and fees will be reviewed and renegotiated, if necessary, at the time consideration is given to adding the next phases of work to the consultant's contract.